LEAN-96/RAG-Demystified/README.md

 ### Greedy Search is a straightforward and fast decoding strategy.
 Here's how it works:

-Step-by-Step Selection: At each step, the model looks at the probabilities of all possible next words and selects the one with the highest probability.

-Immediate Choice: Once the most probable word is chosen, it becomes part of the output sequence, and the process repeats for the next word.

-Efficiency: This method is computationally efficient because it only considers the most likely word at each step, without evaluating other potential sequences.

-Limitations:  Greedy search might miss out on better overall sequences because it doesn't consider the long-term context.
+At each step, the model looks at the probabilities of all possible next words and selects the one with the highest probability.
+Once the most probable word is chosen, it becomes part of the output sequence, and the process repeats for the next word.
+This method is computationally efficient because it only considers the most likely word at each step, without evaluating other potential sequences.
+However, Greedy search might miss out on better overall sequences because it doesn't consider the long-term context.
 It only focuses on the immediate next word, which can lead to less coherent or meaningful sentences.

 ### Beam Search is a more sophisticated decoding strategy that balances efficiency and optimality.
 Here's how it works:

-Multiple Candidates: Instead of selecting just one word at each step, beam search keeps track of the top N most likely sequences (where N is the beam size).

-Expansion and Pruning: At each step, the model expands each of the N sequences by considering all possible next words.
+Instead of selecting just one word at each step, beam search keeps track of the top N most likely sequences (where N is the beam size).
+At each step, the model expands each of the N sequences by considering all possible next words.
 It then keeps the top N sequences based on their combined probabilities.

-Final Selection: This process continues until the model generates an end-of-sequence token or reaches the maximum length.
+This process continues until the model generates an end-of-sequence token or reaches the maximum length.
 The sequence with the highest overall score is chosen as the final output.

-Limitations: Beam search is more computationally intensive than greedy search because it evaluates multiple sequences simultaneously.
+Beam search is more computationally intensive than greedy search because it evaluates multiple sequences simultaneously.

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/bb93bd3d-ff1f-45f5-a9a6-b8b686246b14)